trivickram/Disaster-Aid-Connect/README.md

 table = dynamodb.Table('Resources')

 def lambda_handler(event, context):
-    response = table.scan() # Reads all items from table
-    items = response['Items'] # Gets the list of resources
+    response = table.scan() # Gets all resources from the database. items = response['Items'] # Makes a list of all resources. return {
-    return {
         'statusCode': 200,
-        'headers': {'Access-Control-Allow-Origin': '*'}, # Allow browser requests 'body': json.dumps(items) # Returns all resources as JSON }
+        'headers': {'Access-Control-Allow-Origin': '*'}, # Lets browsers access the response.
+        'body': json.dumps(items) # Sends all resources back as a list.
+    }
 ```
-**Explanation:**
-- Imports required libraries.
-- Connects to DynamoDB and selects the table.
+**Step-by-step for beginners:**
-- Scans the table to get all resources.
+- The function runs when the homepage asks for all resources.
+- It gets all resources from the DynamoDB database.
-- Returns the list of resources and CORS headers.
+- It sends the list of resources back to the website so they can be shown in the table.

 ---